rajan7838/ANN-Customer-Churn-Prediction/README.md

 Your app is now live on your EC2 public IP!

- Dataset
+📊 Dataset
 The model is trained on the Bank Customer Churn dataset from Kaggle.
 It contains 10,000 records with features like credit score, geography, age, balance, etc. The target is Exited (1 = churn, 0 = not churn).

- Contributing
+🤝 Contributing
 Feel free to fork, raise issues, or submit pull requests.
 All contributions are welcome!

- License
+📄 License
 This project is open source under the MIT License.

- Author
+👤 Author
 Rajan – GitHub
-Dataset
-The model uses the Bank Customer Churn dataset from Kaggle.

-Author
-Rajan